Last Updated: February 2026

 Preventing Future Episodes

 Once your dog's diarrhea resolves, probiotics can play a preventive role.
-Daily probiotic supplementation helps maintain a diverse, resilient gut microbiome that's better equipped to handle stressors.
+Daily probiotic support may help maintain a diverse, resilient gut microbiome that is better prepared for routine stressors.
 This is especially valuable for dogs who are prone to recurring diarrhea, on frequent or long-term antibiotics, in high-stress environments (shelters, boarding, travel), or transitioning to a new food.

 A comprehensive approach combines daily probiotics with a consistent, high-quality diet, gradual food transitions (over 7-10 days minimum), regular parasite prevention, and stress management during known triggers.